Yahia233/FullStackCourse/Exercises 0.4.-0.6/NewNoteDiagram.md

     Note over browser: Creating a new note and save it via the button browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note right of server: Server processes the new note and saves it server-->>browser: Redirect to https://studies.cs.helsinki.fi/exampleapp/notes
+    Note right of server: Server processes and save the new note server-->>browser: Redirect to https://studies.cs.helsinki.fi/exampleapp/notes
     deactivate server